lmc-eu/spirit-design-system/packages/web-twig/CONTRIBUTING.md

 PHP language is required to develop this package.
 In order to support other frontend developers which do not have installed PHP locally, there is a Docker image available to develop this package.

+To start this project simply run `make start` and then add project certificates to your machine by `make cert`.

 Please consult [`Makefile`](./Makefile) for available commands and options to setup and run this project.

 ## Components definition